Development¶

 Developing with Docker¶

-The Release Coordinator includes a docker-compose.yml
+The Release Coordinator includes a docker-compose.yml file that is

 configured to quickly get started with running and developing on the codebase.

-from the root directory will start up the
+Running docker-compose up from the root directory will start up the

 Coordinator and dependent services such as a postgres database, redis, a task